 For financial apps and organisations who are security and reputation conscious it is important to use the most up to date and comprehensive solutions to protect themselves and their customers.
 Approov provides a means for a bank to securely identify the mobile software trying to gain access to their API.
 They can block traffic which has not come from their official banking app and thereby prevent aggregation apps from accessing any customer information, even if they have the customer login details.
 Even if a bank is willing or regulation enforces that third parties can connect to the API, banks still want to be able to monitor and control access.
 Approov enables this by using our proprietary technology to perform analysis of the app code itself, ensuring that only authorised software can access the protected API.

 The financial sector has a regulatory responsibility to take customer security very seriously.
-By using Approov they have an opportunity to gain control of third party access to their APIs.
+By using Approov they have an opportunity to gain control of third party access to their APIs and enhance their API security.
 To us, it seems like a natural fit.